piyush9199/MultiUser-CRUD-Appointments-Maker-App/README.md

 # Appointments-Maker-App
-Full-Stack web application built using the MERN (MongoDB, Express, React, Node.js) stack that provides users with a secure and intuitive platform for personal Note management.
+Full-Stack web application built using the MERN (MongoDB, Express, React, Node.js) stack that provides users with a secure and intuitive platform for personal Note management with CRUD operations.
 The application offers user authentication and personalized note storage with date stamp.
 # Key Features
     User Authentication
         Secure user registration